learn-co-students/rails-index-show-new-create-lab-nyc04-seng-ft-041920/README.md

 In this lab, the application you will be starting out with will be completely blank.
 There are no models, views, controllers, et cetera.
 It has a number of RSpec and Capybara tests that will all need to pass to complete the lab.
 The tests can be found in the `spec` directory, in the `models`, `features`, and `controllers` sub-directories.
 Feel free to walk through the specs to see what behavior the application should have when you're done.

-Like many production applications, we've included the `config/secrets.yml` file in the `.gitignore`.
+**Note:** Like many production applications, we've included the `config/secrets.yml` file in the `.gitignore`.
 This means that you are going to have to create your own `config/secrets.yml` file for the application to run.
 Don't worry- we've given you a template.
 Just rename `config/secrets-template.yml` to `config/secrets.yml`, and you should be able to get the application to run.

 The application you will be building is a Coupon app.
 Below is a high-level overview of the features you'll be building out: